πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Therapeutic ultrasound uses high-frequency sound waves to penetrate deep into the plantar fascia tissue - generating therapeutic warmth that increases blood flow, reduces scar tissue, and promotes healing of micro-tears within the fascia.

-• Penetrates 5–7 cm into deep plantar fascia tissue
+• Penetrates 5 to 7 cm into deep plantar fascia tissue

 • Increases local circulation and nutrient delivery